rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Manual Testing

-The application has been manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.
+The application has been manually tested to ensure that all user interactions, including registration, login, ticket/user management, and permissions, function as expected across typical use cases.